timprepscius/mailiverse-v2/README.md

 Progress:

+03/30/2014 - Work on sending encrypted/signed/text only
+ * Signing mail is optional
+ * Encrypting mail is optional
+ * Sending text only is optional
+ * Changed the way that keys work, before the meta data for a key was included with the pgp crypto block.
+Now the crypto is in a KeyCrypto record.
+This allows me to load all known keys quickly.
+Have big pgp blocks which I look up only when needed.
+ * Creates a "Keys" modal dialog which shows all the keys you know about, and allows you to add one manually.
+ * Checking signatures is working with all but one test case.
+Not sure why.
+ * Odds and ends, pre blocks have word wrap. (prob should have a different word wrap)

+Things to work on next:
+ * I'm not detecting when a pgp encrypted with embedded signature is signed.
+I should.
+OpenPGP is telling me, I just need to record it.
+ * The sorting of conversations doesn't update correctly.  (immediately after I reply to in a conversation)
+ * need to remove quotes from nick-names.
+ * start thinking about attachments.

 03/23/2014 - Work on stability
  * Signs mail a bit more correctly, will canonicalize in next batch of fixes.
  * Does infinite scrolling of conversations correctly.